notify-events/bash/README.md

-# Bash client for Notify.Events
+# Bash script for Notify.Events

 A simple bash script that simplifies the process of integrating your project with the [Notify.Events](https://notify.events) service to send messages to your channels.